persuaded9041/poke-solus-rgb/README.md

 "Normal means" are one of the following:
 - the Pokémon can be caught in the wild
 - the Pokémon can be evolved into
-    - in the case of trade evolutions, they are evolvable via a "Tradeback NPC" (i.e. no reliance on real-life Link Cable trading)
+    - in the case of trade evolutions, they are evolvable via a "trade-back NPC" (i.e. no reliance on real-life Link Cable trading)
 - the Pokémon can be found in a Poké Ball in the overworld
 - the Pokémon can be battled (and caught) via interacting with its sprite in the overworld
 - the Pokémon can be gifted to the player
 - the Pokémon can be purchased
 - the Pokémon can be restored from a fossil

-This change allows for both a more "solo" experience of the game (not relying on trading to obtain certain Pokémon) and for a more diverse (and arguably "natural", in a Kantonian sense) selection of Pokémon when party building.
+This change allows for both a more enhanced "solo" experience of the game (not needing to rely on trading to obtain certain Pokémon) and for a more diverse (and arguably "natural", in a Kantonian sense) selection of Pokémon when party building.

 #### 2. HMs can be taught to party Pokémon without using up one of their move slots